tdsrisivaram12/SmartExpenseTracker/README.md

-# FinSight – Smart Expense & Savings Tracker with Real-Time Financial Intelligence
+# CampusFlow – Smart Expense & Savings Tracker with Real-Time Financial Intelligence

- FinSight is a full-stack web application developed for the HackOverflow Hackathon (IIT Goa) with a clear goal: to help users understand, control, and improve their financial habits using simple, accurate, and realistic insights.
+ CampusFlow is a full-stack web application developed for the HackOverflow Hackathon (IIT Goa) with a clear goal: to help users understand, control, and improve their financial habits using simple, accurate, and realistic insights.

- Unlike basic expense trackers that only store numbers, FinSight focuses on financial clarity — showing where money goes, how much is saved or lost, and whether spending behavior is healthy.
+ Unlike basic expense trackers that only store numbers, CampusFlow focuses on financial clarity — showing where money goes, how much is saved or lost, and whether spending behavior is healthy.

-##  What FinSight Does
+##  What CampusFlow Does
-### FinSight enables users to:
+### CampusFlow enables users to:

  - Add expenses for any date (past or present)